|REVIEWS||FEO AMANTE THEATER||SCIENCE MOMENT||SCARY TOP 10||UNFAIR RACIAL CLICHÉ ALERT|

-The brave Miss Cale is also intent on firing CHAANK's resident evil genius, a scientist named Jack Dante (Brad Dourif: EYES OF LAURA MARS, CHILD'S PLAY, DUNE, THE EXORCIST III, BLUE VELVET, HARDWARE, ALIEN RESURRECTION, THE PROPHECY 3, THE LORD OF THE RINGS: The Two Towers).
+The brave Miss Cale is also intent on firing CHAANK's resident evil genius, a scientist named Jack Dante (Brad Dourif: EYES OF LAURA MARS, CHILD'S PLAY, DUNE, THE EXORCIST III, BLUE VELVET, ALIEN RESURRECTION, THE PROPHECY 3, THE LORD OF THE RINGS: The Two Towers).
 Dante turns out to be much worse than an evil genius.
-He's psychotic and sexually sadistic and he has a great sense of humor about the whole thing.
+He's psychotic and sexually sadistic and has a great sense of humor about the whole thing.
 Cale has a long list of reasons to want him fired but becomes hesitant when she realizes that the other executives are terrified of this guy (mostly because the executive Cale is there to replace recently met a grisly death) and because Dante reveals that he knows everything about her including her bank balance and home address.
 This guy is not getting invited to the company picnic.

 After some clever computer manipulations (using the most antique, text only computers you've seen in years - an odd choice) Cale manages to delete Dante's computer privileges thereby effectively firing him.
 Dante proceeds to give new meaning to the term "disgruntled ex-employee" and unleashes his latest robotic warrior, the Death Machine.
 By an odd coincidence a group of eco-terrorists choose that moment to invade the building with the intention of blowing up CHAANK's labs and stopping the evil experiments once and for all.